 In order to acquire the Option, Emerita issued 500,000 common shares to Falcon in June 2016, at a price per share of \$0.155.
 An additional 500,000 common shares were issued on August 28, 2017 at a price per share of \$0.12 based on the estimated market value of the shares on the date of issuance.
-In order to exercise the Option and acquire the Falcon Project, Emerita must issue a third tranche of 500,000 common shares to Falcon on or before the Option Expiry Date.
+In order to exercise the Option and acquire the Falcon Project, Emerita must issue a third tranche of 500,000 common shares to Falcon on or before the Option Expiry Date, but can be extended subject to mutual agreement.

 All issuances of common shares of Emerita are subject to a statutory hold period and to approval by the TSXV.